Skip to content

 Ever wonder why the price on one side of the street is ten cents different from the other?
 It’s not random.
 Several big factors affect diesel prices, starting with the global cost of crude oil.
 From there, refining costs, transportation expenses, and state and local taxes all get added in.
 Even regional supply and demand can cause prices to shift.
 Understanding these elements won’t change the price at the pump, but it can help you make sense of the fluctuations and plan your fuel budget more effectively.
 It explains why prices can vary so much from one state—or even one town—to the next.

-Where to Find High-Quality Diesel
+Don't Settle: Where to Find Quality Diesel Fuel

 Finding a diesel station is one thing, but finding one with high-quality fuel that protects your engine requires a little more thought.
 The fuel you put in your truck directly impacts its performance and longevity, so it pays to be selective.
 Think of it as a key part of your truck’s maintenance routine, just as important as keeping the paint polished and the interior clean.
 Poor-quality diesel can lead to clogged filters and injector problems down the road, while clean, high-grade fuel keeps your engine running smoothly for the long haul.
 Here’s how to find the best diesel for your truck.